-Electronic Reports Disclosure - As permitted by regulations adopted by the U.S. Securities and Exchange Commission, paper copies of the Fund's annual and semiannual shareholder reports will be sent by mail, unless you specifically request electronic copies of the reports.
-Electronic copies of the reports will be made available on the Fund's website at www.1wscapital.com, and you will be notified by mail each time a report is posted and provided with a website link to access the report.
+Electronic Reports Disclosure - As permitted by regulations adopted by the U.S. Securities and Exchange Commission, paper copies of the Fund's annual and semi-annual shareholder reports will no longer be sent by mail, unless you specifically request paper copies of the reports.
+Instead, the reports will be made available on the Fund's website at www.lwscapital.com, and you will be notified by mail each time a report is posted and provided with a website link to access the report.

 If you already elected to receive shareholder reports electronically, you will not be affected by this change and you need not take any action.
-You may elect to receive shareholder reports and other communications from the Fund electronically by calling (833) 834-4923 or by contacting your financial intermediary, such as a broker dealer or bank.
+You may elect to receive shareholder reports and other communications from the Fund electronically by calling (833) 834-4923 or by contacting your financial intermediary, such as a broker dealer or bank

 You may elect to receive all future shareholder reports in paper free of charge.
 If you invest through a financial intermediary, you can contact your financial intermediary to request that you continue to receive paper copies of your shareholder reports.
-If you invest directly with the Fund, you can call (833)834-4923 to let the Fund know you wish to receive paper copies of your shareholder reports.
+If you invest directly with the Fund, you can call (833)834-4923 to let the Fund know you wish to continue receiving paper copies of your shareholder reports.
 Your election to receive reports in paper will apply to all funds held in your account if you invest through a financial intermediary.

 TABLE OF CONTENTS PAGE

 ABOUT THIS PROSPECTUS i

 PROSPECTUS SUMMARY 1

 FEES AND EXPENSES 18

 THE FUND 19

 USE OF PROCEEDS 20

 INVESTMENT OBJECTIVE, STRATEGIES AND POLICIES 20

-USE OF LEVERAGE 21
+USE OF LEVERAGE 22

-NON-LISTED CLOSED-END FUND 21
+NON-LISTED CLOSED-END FUND 22

 RISK FACTORS 22

 INVESTOR SUITABILITY 42

-MANAGEMENT OF THE FUND 42
+MANAGEMENT OF THE FUND 43

-PERIODIC REPURCHASE OFFERS 47
+PERIODIC REPURCHASE OFFERS 48

 DETERMINATION OF NET ASSET VALUE 49

 DIVIDEND REINVESTMENT PLAN 50

 DESCRIPTION OF SHARES 50

 MATERIAL U.S. FEDERAL INCOME TAX CONSIDERATIONS 51

 THIRD PARTY BENEFICIARIES 56

-ADDITIONAL INFORMATION 57
+ADDITIONAL INFORMATION 58

-THE FUND'S PRIVACY POLICY 57
+THE FUND'S PRIVACY POLICY 58

-APPENDIX A SUPPLEMENTAL INTERMEDIARY INFORMATION 58
+APPENDIX A SUPPLEMENTAL INTERMEDIARY INFORMATION 59

-TABLE OF CONTENTS OF THE STATEMENT OF ADDITIONAL INFORMATION 58
+TABLE OF CONTENTS OF THE STATEMENT OF ADDITIONAL INFORMATION 59